tarek-iraqi/Simple.DynamicPolicyPermissions/README.md

 and if the user exist in either one of the groups he can pass.
 To solve that you must do two things:

-        1. First define the permission groups you need using simple synatax of original permissions values and special separator between them `PermissionGroupSeparator` exist in library constants, for example here I define the two groups we discussed above:
+        1. First define the permission groups you need using simple syntax of original permissions values and special separator between them `PermissionGroupSeparator` exist in library constants, for example here I define the two groups we discussed above: